Royal Pump Room, Harrogate: The Pump Room becomes fashionable

 During the heyday of the Pump Room music recitals were often held inside the building to entertain visitors.

-People from many different social backgrounds would travel from various parts of Great Britain and even Europe, to drink the pump room’s water.
+People from many different social backgrounds would travel from various parts of Great Britain and even Europe, to drink the pump room's water.
 In the 19th century sulphur water was seen as a means to effectively alleviate the symptoms of illnesses such as gout and lumbago.
 Drinking the water at the Royal Pump Room was seen as an integral part of what later became known as "The Harrogate cure".
 During their stay in the town, guests also visited Harrogate's Royal Baths to partake in various other treatments such as hot mineral water bath treatments, mud and sulphur rich peat baths to try to improve their health.
 In addition, rest, exercise, and relaxation became an integral part of the Harrogate cure.

 Increased popularity of Harrogate Spa Water and the Royal Pump Room

-The number of people recorded as having drank Harrogate's spa waters rose at an astonishing rate during the mid 19th century.
+The number of people recorded as having drunk Harrogate's spa waters rose at an astonishing rate during the mid 19th century.
 For example, it was believed during 1842 Harrogate had received 3,778 visitors who had come to drink the water.
 By 1867 this figure stood at 11,626.
 The Pump Room is said to have regularly seen about 15,000 visitors a year through its doors at the peak of its popularity during the late 19th century and early 20th century.